 If you have any concerns please contact your GP Practice, or see the “Your Rights” section for further information.

-You can find out more about how the NHS holds and shares your information for national programmes on the NHS Choices website.
+You can find out more about how the NHS holds and shares your information for national programmes on the NHS website.

 Your GP Practice may work with researchers who work with patients to help them with their research.
 If your GP thinks you may be suited to a research programme, they will contact you to ask if you would like to participate.
 Your GP Practice will never pass on your personal details to a researcher without your knowledge and consent.

 You have certain legal rights, including a right to have your information processed lawfully, fairly and in a transparent manner, and you have a right to access any personal information we hold about you.
 You also have the right to privacy and to expect the NHS to keep your information confidential and secure.

 You also have a right to request that your confidential information is not used beyond your own care and treatment and to have your objections considered.
 These commitments are set out in the NHS Constitution.

 If you do not want your personal information being shared and used for purposes other than your care and treatment, then you should contact the GP Practice you are registered with and ask for further information about how to register your objections.
 This should not affect the care and treatment you receive.
 See section on Patient Control of Information for further details

 Patient control of information and Opting-Out

 You can choose whether or not your confidential patient information about you is used outside of your individual care for research and planning.
 This is referred to as opting-out and a new national data opt-out will be introduced from 25 May 2018.
 If you do opt out, there are some specific situations where your data may still be used.
 Data that does not identify you may still also be used.
 Further information on the National Data Opt-out and the choices available to you are available from the national website.